roads/web-experiment-tutorial/tutorial_part2_server.md

   * Change the ipaddr to the appropriate IP address of your server
   * Change the website name (e.g., `website = ‘yourusername-server-tutorial’`)
   * Change the htdocsUrl to the actual URL of your server.
 AMT requires https to run external HITS.
-5. Deploy the website by running `python3 deploy_website.py v0` from a terminal on your local machine while within the wrapper directory (`\server-tutorial-wrapper`).
+5. Deploy the website by running `python deploy_website.py v0` from a terminal on your local machine while within the wrapper directory (`\server-tutorial-wrapper`).
 6. If everything worked you should now be able to view the website at www.mozerlab.us/yourusername-server-tutorial.
 7. Modify the code as you see fit and redeploy.